 Long wavelength electromagnetic radiation (radio to visible light waves) are generally non-ionizing.
 Shorter wavelength electromagnetic radiation (ultraviolet light to gamma rays) tends to be ionizing (Figure 3).

-Thermal radiation is one type of electromagnetic radiation that is talked about in great detail.
-In terms of heat transfer, radiation is the emission of thermal energy in the form of infrared waves.
+Thermal radiation is one type of electromagnetic radiation, specifically one that transfers heat often in the form of infrared waves.
 Generally, thermal radiation and infrared waves are referred to simply as "heat".
 Since heat is carried by electromagnetic waves, it does not need a physical medium to transfer it.
 Instead it radiates through space - this is how the Earth is heated by the Sun despite space being a vacuum.

-All objects at normal temperature emit thermal radiation; however it is not visible to the naked eye.
+Objects cooler than ~500°C emit radiation that not visible to the naked eye (see Wiens Law for more information]].
 Infrared cameras are able to pick up this invisible radiation and digitally convert it into a visible image (such as the one shown in Figure 4).
 Sometimes this radiant heat is visible.
 For example, a candle radiates heat.
 It also gives out visible light, which corresponds with the temperature of the flame.
 The flame burns hottest at the wick, and gives off blue or white light as it is on the higher end of the visible light spectrum.
 Surrounding the wick, the flame is yellow and then red in appearance, which is at the lower end of the visible light spectrum.
 The region surrounding the flame gives off no light as it emits infrared waves, but feels warm to the touch.

 Sunlight, also called solar radiation, is a form of radiation that originated from the Sun.
 The radiation is part of the electromagnetic spectrum, including infrared, visible, and ultraviolet light.
 Sunlight that is incident upon the Earth's surface has been filtered through the atmosphere, with some of the ultraviolet radiation being absorbed.
 In addition to providing light for Earth, sunlight also acts as a source of radiant heat, warming the Earth.